The above photo montage shows Don, Pat and other members of our family. Not shown is our newest grandson, Trevor. Pat's mom and dad are now deceased.

 Pat and Martha Donovan on the Admirals Barge in San Diego Harbor awaiting the arrival of the USS Belleau Wood returning from her deployment in the Western Pacific.

 The family name Snodgrass originated in the late 17th century in Scotland.
-It has been said that the name means "dweller in the smooth grass".
+It has been said that the name means "dweller in the smooth grass."
 The first records of the family in America are in the mid 18th century in Pennsylvania.
-From there they have spread across the continent and today there is in excess of 6000 Snodgrass families here.
-We are all descendents of William Russell and Harriet Jane McGuire Snodgrass.
+From there they have spread across the continent and today there are more than 6000 Snodgrass families here.
+We are all descendants of William Russell and Harriet Jane McGuire Snodgrass.
 William & Harriet had 6 sons and 8 daughters (shown in the above picture).
 The home place is at Dandridge Tennessee.
 People by the name of Cameron live there now.
 His parents bought it from Satterfields who bought it from William & Harriet.

 Don's sister, Nancy has visited Eastern Tennessee locations where Grandpa Carl Snodgrass and his many brothers and sisters were born and raised.
-Nancy has many other pictures and details (dates, places, names, etc) of the Snodgrass family heritage.
-Thanks to Nancy' and Jill's organizing efforts, a Snodgrass family reunion was held held September 2, 2001 in Leaf River, Illinois.
+Nancy has many other pictures and details (dates, places, names, etc.) of the Snodgrass family heritage.
+Thanks to Nancy' and Jill's organizing efforts, a Snodgrass family reunion was held September 2, 2001, in Leaf River, Illinois.